Sumo: A professional sumo bout

 A winning wrestler in the top division may receive additional prize money in envelopes from the referee if the matchup has been sponsored.
-If a yokozuna is defeated by a lower-ranked wrestler, it is common and expected for audience members to throw their seat cushions into the ring (and onto the wrestlers), though this practice is technically prohibited.
+If a is defeated by a lower-ranked wrestler, it is common and expected for audience members to throw their seat cushions into the ring (and onto the wrestlers), though this practice is technically prohibited.

 In contrast to the time in bout preparation, bouts are typically very short, usually less than a minute (most of the time only a few seconds).
 Extremely rarely, a bout can go on for several minutes.

 Controversies

 Controversies in professional sumo include match-fixing, gambling and yakuza ties, hazing, and the negative health effects of excessive body weight.

 Exhibition

 Exhibition tournaments are occasionally held inside and outside Japan.
 Such as in 1991 at the Royal Albert Hall in London, which Hokutoumi Nobuyoshi won.
 A return appearance is currently scheduled for October 17, 2025.